graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 ### The `selectGraphQLResultFromTable` helper

+Resolvers are passed 4 arguments: `parent, args, context, resolveInfo`.
+In the `context.pgClient` is an instance of a database client from the `pg` module that's already in a transaction configured with the settings for this particular GraphQL request.
+You can use this client to make requests to the database within this transaction.

+However, because PostGraphile uses Graphile Engine's look-ahead features, you will not be able to easily build a query that will return the data PostGraphile requires to represent nested relations/etc using `pgClient` directly.
+That is why `resolveInfo.graphile.selectGraphQLResultFromTable` exists.

-The `resolveInfo.graphile.selectGraphQLResultFromTable` function is vital if you want to return data from the database from your new GraphQL field.
-It is responsible for hooking into the query look-ahead features of `graphile-build` to inspect the incoming GraphQL query and pull down the relevant data from the database (including nested relations).
+The `resolveInfo.graphile.selectGraphQLResultFromTable` function is vital if you want to return PostGraphile database table/view/function/etc-related types from your GraphQL field.
+It is responsible for hooking into the query look-ahead features of Graphile Engine to inspect the incoming GraphQL query and pull down the relevant data from the database (including nested relations).
 You are then expected to return the result of this fetch via your resolver.
-You can use the `queryBuilder` object to customise the generated query, changing the order, adding `where` clauses, `limit`s, etc. Note that if you are not returning a record type directly (for example you're returning a mutation payload, or a connection interface), you should use the `@pgField` directive on the fields of your returned type so that the Look Ahead feature continues to work.
+You can use the `queryBuilder` object to customise the generated query, changing the order, adding `where` clauses, `limit`s, etc (see below).
+Note that if you are not returning a record type directly (for example you're returning a mutation payload, or a connection interface), you should use the `@pgField` directive as shown below so that the Look Ahead feature continues to work.

 #### QueryBuilder